messagemedia/messagemedia-rest-api-javascript-sdk/docs/MessagingReportsApi.md

 <a name="getSentMessagesDetail"></a>
 # **getSentMessagesDetail**
-> SentMessages getSentMessagesDetail(endDate, startDate, opts)
+> SentMessages getSentMessagesDetail(endDatestartDate, , opts)

 Returns a list of message sent